buaa-ysw/Satellite-Dispatch/README.md

 The Satellite Emergency Response System comprises a set of AI agents simulating different types of satellites and a central control system for coordinating satellite operations during and after a disaster.
 These AI agents are responsible for tasks such as capturing imagery, monitoring weather conditions, maintaining communication, providing navigation services, recording satellite actions, and compiling post-disaster reports.

-## Features

-- Simulation of Earth observation, weather monitoring, communication, and navigation satellites
-- Coordination of satellite operations in response to natural disasters
-- Real-time monitoring of disaster-affected areas
-- Provision of critical data and insights to support emergency response efforts
-- Compilation of comprehensive post-disaster satellite emergency reports

 ## Installation

 1. Clone the repository: